meilisearch/documentation/reference/features/configuration.md

 ## Usage

-Command-line flags take precedence over environment variables.
-If an option is specified both as a flag and as an environment variable, MeiliSearch will use the command-line flag and its respective value.
+Command-line options take precedence over environment variables.
+If the same configuration option is specified both as a command-line option and as an environment variable, MeiliSearch will use the command-line option and its respective value.

-All options must specify a value.
-Using a command-line flag or environment variable without specifying a value will throw an error and interrupt the launch process.
+**All configuration options must specify a value.** Using a command-line option or environment variable without specifying a value will throw an error and interrupt the launch process.

 ```bash
 ./meilisearch --schedule-snapshot